leecheuk/loss-control-angular-app/README.md

 - need UX research to assist navigation experience (ie. might need to add next/back button on progress banner component)
 - need notification for form input & submission feedback
 - need to make folder structure flatter
+- Since asking users to fill-in a questionaire is such an expensive operation, we should find a way to minimize the loss of data in the case of a disruption (ie. disconnected network) but in the same time prevent malicious actors from intercepting the data.
+So if we save responses to localStorage or indexedDB, we have to ensure we minimize malicious actors acting on the resource.